On the mutual polarization of two He-4 atoms

-The above-considered (and earlier in \cite{wb1,wb2}) tidal mechanism of the polarization of atoms is, in our opinion, a key to the comprehension of electric properties of superfluid $He^4$ and other fluids of nonpolar atoms, though we cannot yet exclude the contribution of other mechanisms (for example, the gradient thermoemf arising in an electrode due to the gradient of temperature).
-At the present time, the modeling of the near-surface polarization of helium near the electrode seems to be the most promising for the explanation of observed electric signals \cite{r1,r2}.
-And we do not exclude the possibility that the researchers of this field will meet a number of surprises.
+The above-considered (and earlier in \cite{wb1,wb2}) tidal mechanism of the polarization of atoms is, in our opinion, a key to the comprehension of electric properties of superfluid $He^4$ and other fluids of nonpolar atoms, though we cannot yet exclude the contribution of other mechanisms (for example, the thermoemf).

-The authors thank G.E.
-Volovik, A.S.
-Rybalko. and S.I.
-Shevchenko for the fruitful discussions and Yu.V.
+\ack The authors thank A.S.
+Rybalko, S.I.
+Shevchenko, G.E.
+Volovik for the fruitful discussions and Yu.V.
 Shtanov for the valuable remark concerning the calculation.
 The work is performed under the financial support of the Division of Physics and Astronomy of the NAS of Ukraine in the frame of a Target program of fundamental studies N 0107U000396.